 For example, Autumn is coming up now.
 If you’re a B2C, you’re starting to think about Autumn lines.
 Whether you’re a garden supplier, a clothing retailer or a gift shop, you’ll have products which will perfectly align with your customer’s requirements.

 c) Combine factors

-The more specific and personalized you get, the more results you’ll see as people find that your messaging and products fit their needs.
+The more specific and personalised you get, the more results you’ll see as people find that your messaging and products fit their needs.
 For example, you can combine both the buy again campaign from above and the seasonal campaign as you know that in winter, candles burn down quicker.
 Or you can offer your visitors a new, floral scented candle for spring.
-The options for how and to how many customer segments you personalize your campaigns are limitless.
+The options for how and to how many customer segments you personalise your campaigns are limitless.

 In online shopping, there is nothing more impressive than a site that changes as your needs change in the moment.
 Imagine you’re browsing online for shoes and a banner pops up on your search results page: “Looking for shoes?
 Why not try these.”
 What great merchandising!

-What’s so great about this approach to campaigns is that by relying on real-time behavior and circumstances specific to each individual visitor, the merchandising campaigns are impressively relevant and tailored for each shop.
+What’s so great about this approach to campaigns is that by relying on real-time behaviour and circumstances specific to each individual visitor, the merchandising campaigns are impressively relevant and tailored for each shop.
 This results in an increased conversion rate and increased average order value, netting you a higher revenue over time

 In 2020, customers expect that merchandising campaigns will guide them through their shopping experiences, bringing them products that will be the perfect additions to their purchases, reacting in real-time to their behaviour, and being relevant to their circumstances.
 From the homepage, to their cart, to blog posts and even the order confirmation page, they demand real-time relevance at every turn.